-There is nowhere that Yah has promised to preserve His scriptures in English, for the scriptures are what the Holy Spirit Himself inspired, which are His actual words.
+There is nowhere that Yah has promised to preserve His scriptures in English, for the scriptures are what the Holy Spirit Himself inspired, and His words were inspired in Hebrew and Greek.

 His “words” are preserved in the Holy Spirit, who inspired them, and the Holy Spirit indwells those who are Yah’s children.
 There is nothing anywhere that states Yah’s words will be preserved in a human-translated book—let alone an English one.
 To believe such a ludicrous assertion is a gross perversion of what we are told.
 It is also indicative of those who have never actually been led by the Holy Spirit, so they end up equating their English bible with the Holy Spirit Himself.
 That’s idolatry.

 That the English translations have conflated two different things as “word” makes it even more confusing for those who dig no further than English.
 Two different things—the Hebrew “dabar” and Greek “logos,” which are linguistic equivalents, are defined by the same English word as the Hebrew “imrah” and Greek “rhema,” which are also equivalents.
 But, the logos and rhema are not the same thing, even though the English calls them both “word.”